core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 The applicability statement referred by the Client and Server can include the information elements introduced below, in accordance with the specified consistency rules.

-If the Server supports the EDHOC + OSCORE request within an EDHOC execution started at a certain EDHOC resource, then the applicability statement associated to that resource:
+If the Server supports the EDHOC + OSCORE request within an EDHOC execution started at a certain EDHOC resource, then the applicability statement associated with that resource:

 * MUST NOT specify that EDHOC message_4 shall be sent.